|The Church and the Former Sex Offender

 resources to reach out and support those struggling through recovery without resorting to the fear-based decision

-promote healing rather than fear, assign an accountability partner if you must, and be ready for the split decision no
+healing rather than fear, assign an accountability partner if you must, and be ready for the split decision no matter what

 Part 1 References